Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ## What kinds of errors Ü can't prevent

-Even in such language like Ü it's impossible to prevent all kinds of errors during compilation.
+Even in such safe language like Ü it's impossible to prevent all kinds of errors during compilation.
-Ü isn't powerfull enough to detect them.
+Ü isn't powerful enough to detect them.
-Doing so is impossible in a language with rich possibilities like Ü without adding to much constrains.
+Doing so is impossible in a language with rich possibilities like Ü, without adding to much constrains.
 Here are listed some mistakes which still may happen in Ü programs.